Percona-Lab/mongodb_consistent_backup/README.rst

 **Delete Backup from ZBackup**

 To remove a backup, first delete the .tar file in 'backups' subdir of the ZBackup storage directory.
-After run a 'zbackup gc full' to remove unused data.
+After, run a 'zbackup gc full' garbage collection to remove unused data.

 ::